Boxing Day Meet at Avon Valley Steam Railway

 Best Classic for the John Underhill Cup

 1976 Honda CB400 Four.
 Tony Prescott

 Best two stroke for the Dennis Harrisson Cup

 There were no Veteran, Vintage, Post vintage or 3 wheelers.

-The ride then resumed going up to Stroud and then to Dursley via the scenic route and Selsley Common.
-From Dursley we rode around via Stinchcombe and North Nibley, on what surely must be one of the most scenic roads for miles, and back in to Wotton under Edge.
+The ride then resumed, going up to Stroud and then to Dursley via the scenic route and Selsley Common.
+From Dursley we rode around via Stinchcombe and North Nibley, on what surely must be one of the most scenic roads for miles, and then back in to Wotton under Edge.
 A right turn at Hawksebury Monument took us across Ingleston Common and then back to Sodbury from where we retraced our outward route back through Pucklechurch, Bridgeyate, Oldland and home to the railway station.
 The weather, which had been dry and fine all day became wet for the last few miles but it was dry again at Bitton where we had a welcome tea and cake to round the day off nicely.